Once you have selected a planning option and engaged our firm’s services, the planning process falls into three general stages:

 For some clients, we will need to schedule a second Design Meeting to complete the design process.
 About three to four weeks after the completion of the Design phase, you’ll return to our office for your Signing Meeting.

-If you’re ready to get started, call Aimee, our Client Services Director, at (919) 443-3035!
+If you’re ready to get started, give us a call at (919) 443-3035!

 At Carolina Family Estate Planning, we

 help people build better lives by

 planning for a secure future,